zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

       .. _install_dependencies_ubuntu:

       #.
-Download, inspect and execute the Kitware archive script to add the
+If using an Ubuntu version older than 22.04, it is necessary to add extra
-         Kitware APT repository to your sources list.
+         repositories to meet the minimum required versions for the main dependencies listed above.
+In that case, download, inspect and execute the Kitware archive script to add the Kitware APT repository to your sources list.
          A detailed explanation of ``kitware-archive.sh`` can be found here `kitware third-party apt repository <https://apt.kitware.com/>`_: